4 Hyperparameter Optimization

 and gamma

-before passing to the learner.
-Using the log transformation emphasizes smaller values but can also result in large values.
-The code below demonstrates this more clearly.
-The histograms show how the algorithm searches within a narrow range but exponentiating then results in the majority of points being relatively small but a few being very large.
+The histograms below show how we are initially sampling within a narrow range (\([-11.5, 11.5]\)) then exponentiating results in the majority of points being relatively small but a few being very large.

-transformation to a hyperparameter, we pass logscale = TRUE
+To add this transformation to a hyperparameter we simply pass logscale = TRUE

 to to_tune()